TobiasPSP/doneland_sources/Components/Sensor/Air Quality/SCD30/README.md

 ### Humidity and Temperature Sensor

-The *sensor board* includes a *temperature* and a *humidity* sensors.
-While these sensors were added primarily to internally auto-correct CO2 readings, both sensors can be accessed via *I2C* to also output current *temperature* and *humidity* readings.
+The *sensor board* includes a *temperature* and a *humidity* sensor.
+While these sensors were added primarily to internally auto-correct its *CO2* readings, both sensors can be accessed separately via *I2C*.

 | Humidity Sensor | Value |
 | --- | --- |